 - Set up ingress and network policies for workspace apps—see Exposing your Applicatins via Ingress.

 - Create robots for builds or deployments with your CI system—see Robots.

 - View costs for your workspace's cloud infrastructure—see Costs.

 Workspace admins are owners of a workspace.
-They are workspace members with additional privileges.
+They are workspace members with the additional privileges below.
 As a workspace admin, you can:

-- Promote workspace members to be workspace admins in the Wayfinder UI: Navigate to your workspace Overview page, click Members > USERNAME > Add workspace role.
+- Promote workspace members to be workspace admins in the Wayfinder UI: Navigate to your workspace, and then navigate to User access > Members > USERNAME > Add workspace role.

 - Administer your workspace's role-based access (RBAC) by creating policies for how members can assume roles, or assign them to robots—see the RBAC section.

 - Create more workspace roles as needed, in addition to